 Edwards thinks local school boards should decide what is taught in their schools, but said, “I personally agree with the theory of evolution and believe it should be taught in our schools.”

 Rudy Giuliani's campaign "successfully discouraged key advisors from speaking to Science about specific issues," according to the report.
 Giuliani still is sticking to his guns when it comes to abortion, defending a woman's right to choose.
 No word on what that means regarding stem cell research.

 Other candidates, including Mitt Romney, decidedly oppose embryonic stem cell research.
-McCain's position is more nuanced and can be read about here.
+McCain's position is more nuanced.

 When it comes to responding to climate change, McCain puts that goal front and center, equating environmentalism with national security.
 But he has waffled on the teaching of evolution, telling the Arizona Daily Star that "there's nothing wrong with teaching different schools of thought [on] … how the world was created."